 With a proactive network monitoring software, you can identify problems as soon as they happen, way before they reach our end-users.
 Network problems are very obvious over video calls, so it’s something you want to avoid.

 With the data you’ve collected, you can then determine who needs to solve the problems affecting your Amazon Chime performance, whether it’s your internal IT team, your ISP, or AWS.

-For more information on troubleshooting network problems, check out our article on Network Troubleshooting.
+For more information on troubleshooting network problems, check out our article on How to Troubleshoot Network Issues.

 You’re all set!